 The Reference Desk on Level 1 of the library is staffed by one or two professional librarians for nearly every hour the library is open.
 Ask the reference librarians for help with finding facts, devising a search strategy, selecting a database, or finding additional sources.

-For specific questions about the Reference Collection, please contact the library’s Reference Desk (609) 771-2417 located on the Level 1.
+For specific questions about the Reference Collection, please contact the library’s Reference Desk through our Ask-A-Librarian services.